patrickbwarren/transam-triton/EMULATOR.md

 ```
 The logic test is exactly as implemented in the emulator.
 In summary:

+- to _write_ data to the EPROM, set the control word to `0x88`, load
+  the least significant 8 bits of the required address onto port B, logical OR
+  the most significant two bits of the address with `0x08`, and output
+  these 4 bits to port C to initiate programming pulse;

 - to _read_ data from the EPROM, set the control word to `0x98`, load
   the least significant 8 bits of the required address onto port B, logical OR
   the most significant two bits of the address with `0x04` (chip
   select enabled) and output these 4 bits to port C, and then read the
   data from port A;

-- to _write_ data to the EPROM, set the control word to `0x88`, load
-  the least significant 8 bits of the required address onto port B, logical OR
-  the most significant two bits of the address with `0x08`, and output
-  these 4 bits to port C to initiate programming pulse;

 - to _test_ whether the programming pulse is complete one should read
-  the top 4 bits of port C; if the high bit (bit 7) is zero the
+  the top 4 bits of port C; if the high bit (bit 7) is unset the
   programming pulse is finished.

 In the emulator the 1 ms is not emulated so that after initiating the
-programming pulse the bit 7 of port C is always set to 0.
+programming pulse the bit 7 of port C is _immediately_ set to 0.

 For completeness, the L7.2 Monitor code that implements the 'Z'
+function is described next.
+Despite some apparent inefficiencies, it
+is perhaps the most compact and elegant 8080 machine code that I have
-function is given next (for an analysis, see notes below).
-The entry
+ever seen.
+For an analysis, see notes below.
+The entry point from
-point from the function prompt is at address `0F1C`:
+the function prompt is at address `0F1C`:
 ```
 0F1C  CD 08 02  CALL    0208    ; prompt for start address, return in HL
 0F1F  0E 64     MVI     C,64    ; number of write cycles is 0x64 = 100 decimal